COPtoLON/TMRW/overarching strategy.md

 Population Growth or Exit/Entry Models: Agents “branch” (e.g., a firm splits into subsidiaries) or leave (exit the market).
 This modifies the equations to handle time-varying population counts.

-# Company Trading Algorithm
-Any good and thought-through trading algorithm must have some considerations on the following:
-- Predictions and conditional logic based on scenarios, a good algorithm, has some predictive properties and some conditional logic properties.
-Being able to discern some scenarios from others.
-- Risk measurements and statistical considerations, to be able to consider the possibilities of being wrong and what to do if such a case occurs.
-- A genuine strategical framework, so as to know when to set up derivatives, when to short, go long or when to actively push the market.

-A genuine trading algorithm, must also know human behaviour.
-To be able to consider when to be active or passive.
-When to switch strategies.

-## Key Components for a Trading Algorithm
-Any well-considered trading algorithm must incorporate several elements:

-### Predictions and Conditional Logic
-The algorithm should have predictive capabilities (forecasting future market behavior) and conditional logic to adapt to specific scenarios.

-### Risk Measurements and Statistical Considerations
-Risk management and modeling of potential losses are essential.
-A robust design contemplates the probability of being wrong and prescribes adjustments—e.g., scaling down positions.

-### Strategic Framework
-Deciding how and when to use derivatives, short selling, or other asset allocations requires a structured policy.
-The algorithm should recognize when and how to influence or “push” the market.

-### Incorporation of Human Behavior
-Although quantitative in nature, any algorithm benefits from considering behavioral finance aspects—e.g., herding, panic selling, or FOMO (fear of missing out)—that can dominate at certain times.